Chemistry (CHEM)

 CHEM 4310.
 Medicinal Chemistry.

-This course surveys modern approaches to drug discovery and mechanisms of drug action with the focus on molecular structures of drugs.
-Examples of drug discovery for the chemotherapy of cancer, microbial and cardiovascular diseases will be examined.
-Prerequisites: [CHEM 2342 and CHEM 2350] or CHEM 3375 or CHEM 4375 any with a grade of "C" or better.
+This course surveys modern approaches to drug discovery and mechanisms of drug action with a primary focus on the molecular structures and properties of therapeutic agents.
+Students will examine the principles of pharmacokinetics, pharmacodynamics, and structure-activity relationships (SAR) as they relate to lead discovery and optimization.
+Methodology includes the comparative analysis of drug discovery case studies in the chemotherapy of cancer, microbial infections, and cardiovascular diseases.
+Through this comprehensive curriculum, students will be equipped with a foundational understanding of medicinal design and the biochemical evaluation of drugs necessary for advanced research or professional careers in the biomedical fields.
+Prerequisite: CHEM 3375 or CHEM 4375 with a grade of "C" or better.

 Grade Mode: Standard Letter